Minnesota Refugee Health Provider Guide

 - Minnesota Department of Health: Disease Report Card

-The MDH "Yellow Card" (previously known as the "blue card") is used to report cases of most reportable infectious diseases in Minnesota residents to the Minnesota Department of Health.
+The MDH "Yellow Card" is used to report cases of most reportable infectious diseases in Minnesota residents to the Minnesota Department of Health.

 - Cultural Competence